Conspiracy Theory: Spongebob, Christopher Columbus, Leif Erikson

-Instead, the credit should have gone to Leif Erikson according to most people.
+Instead, the credit should have gone to Leif Erikson, according to most people.

 The controversy between Christopher Columbus and Leif Erikson

 It still isn’t clear if people believed in this plot.
-But with the heated anti-Catholic and anti-immigrant sentiments, it was good reason for them to argue for Erikson’s recognition over Columbus.
+But with the heated anti-Catholic and anti-immigrant sentiments, it was a good reason for them to argue for Erikson’s recognition over Columbus.

 Indigenous People’s Day is a holiday that honors Native Americans and commemorates their history and culture.
 Not coincidentally, it is held on the second Monday of October – the same day as Columbus Day.

 And as for Spongebob Squarepants?
 We certainly know whose team he’s on.